HALOXCHG/Flobiz/README.md

 # Flobiz
-Flobiiz hiring challenge - Made using Kotlin on the MVVM architecture
+Flobiiz hiring challenge - Made using Kotlin on the MVVM architecture.